-The seven mountain (7-M) mandate or the seven mountain prophecy is an anti-biblical and damaging movement that has gained a following in some Charismatic and Pentecostal churches.
-Those who follow the seven mountain mandate believe that, in order for Christ to return to earth, the church must take control of the seven major spheres of influence in society for the glory of Christ.
-Once the world has been made subject to the kingdom of God, Jesus will return and rule the world.
+The seven mountain (7-M) mandate or the seven mountain prophecy is a strategy for evangelizing the modern world and enlarging Christ’s kingdom.
+It has especially gained a following in Charismatic and Pentecostal churches.
+Those who follow the seven mountain mandate believe that the best way for the church to be effective is to bring change in the seven major spheres of influence in society.

-Here are the seven mountains, according to the seven mountain mandate: 1) Education 2) Religion 3) Family 4) Business 5) Government/Military 6) Arts/Entertainment 7) Media
+Here are the seven “mountains” to be transformed, according to the seven mountain mandate:

-The seven mountain mandate says that it is the duty of all Christians to create a worldwide kingdom for the glory of Christ.
-Teachers in the movement use Isaiah 2:2, which mentions mountains, in an attempt to support their view: “In the last days the mountain of the LORD’s temple will be established as the highest of the mountains; it will be exalted above the hills, and all nations will stream to it.”
-The principal goal of dominion theology and the seven mountain mandate is political and religious domination of the world through the implementation of the moral laws—and subsequent punishments—of the Old Testament.
+Some teachers of the seven mountain mandate use Isaiah 2:2, which mentions mountains, to support their view: “In the last days the mountain of the Lord’s temple will be established as the highest of the mountains; it will be exalted above the hills, and all nations will stream to it.”
+Others try to find a correspondence between the seven mountains and the seven kingdoms Israel was to drive out of Canaan (Deuteronomy 7:1).

 Wallnau’s teaching is loosely based on the Abrahamic Covenant, which promised Abraham a seed and a lasting inheritance.
 Also, Israel was promised in Deuteronomy 28:12–14 to be the “head and not the tail” among the nations.
 Proponents of the seven mountain mandate infer that the church, not Israel, is the entity to claim that promise.
 It is now up to believers to move in proximity to the “gates of hell” and position themselves to exert the greatest amount of influence.
-The church then needs to be dissected into “micro components” and infiltrate the mountains.
-Since every Christian can’t position himself at the top of every mountain, each individual is to find his particular smaller peak and be a leader in that realm.
+Each individual Christian is to find the particular “mountain” to which he is called and be a leader in that realm.